Azure/azure-sdk-for-js/design/multi-client-and-multi-api-in-modular.md

 import createMyMulticlient from "@azure/foo/ClientB/rest";
 ```

-But it will still cause problems because there's no guarantee that the api layer won't call operations across differnt rest level sub client.
+But it will still cause problems because there's no guarantee that the api layer will never call operations across differnt rest level sub client.
 If such case happens, we will be difficult to do the tree-shaking or even impossible to do that.

 And as our goal is to have Azure Portal to use our RLC libraries, bundle size matters a lot to them.
 In cases like this, we must have subset api layer to call the complete set of rest layer.

+- Questions Related:
+  1. Consider a case, where we have sub client A that has all the same api version in the query parameter and sub client B that has mixed api versions in the query parameter, Should we consider the RLC layer as multi-client ?

 ## Proposals